 Chamber Ensemble: two chamber ensemble performances will be held throughout the year.
 As with solo performances, participants will be fully engaged in their planning, promotion, and execution.
 When possible, composers will take part in the performance projects.

-BCMG Side-by-Side: as part of the programme participants will have the opportunity to take part in BCMG concerts at high-profile venues.
+BCMG Side-by-Side: as part of the programme musicians will have the opportunity to take part in BCMG concerts at high-profile venues.
 A modest remuneration will be provided to participants performing in the Side-by-Side concerts.

 About Birmingham Contemporary Music Group (BCMG)